History of the Sitcom: Production

 "The series uses the same team — executive producer John Ealer and former New York Times media writer Bill Carter — that recently created CNN's six-part The Story of Late Night.

 They first had to first decide how to define a sitcom, which originally was three cameras on a soundstage before a live studio audience and a laugh track.
 But in recent years, comedies such as The Office and Modern Family dispensed with the laugh track and audience.
 "We created a sniff test," Ealer said.
 "Does it feel like a sitcom?
 Insecure is not the same as The Mary Tyler Moore Show.
 Yet they both represent how comedy opened up the viewpoints of Americans in profoundly funny ways."
 Carter noted that M*A*S*H was considered a groundbreaking comedy despite heavy doses of drama.
 "If you started to eliminate shows because they had a lot of drama, you'd get rid of a lot of great comedy," he said.

-History of the Sitcom began production just before the pandemic and used the rest of the year to interview a whopping 184 people for the series, including some of the biggest living luminaries of the sitcom world, from Ted Danson to Tina Fey.
+History of the Sitcom began production just before the pandemic and used the rest of the year to interview a whopping 184 people for the series, including some of the biggest living luminaries of the sitcom world, from Ted Danson to SNL's Tina Fey.
 Ealer said they strategically began lining up interviews of the older luminaries first and fortunately did so right before the pandemic."

 Before each episode, there is a 10-second intro to the show that mimics the title cards of famous sitcoms including I Love Lucy, Bewitched, The Mary Tyler Moore Show, Home Improvement, Happy Days, Living Single, M*A*S*H, Seinfeld, Gilligan's Island, Fresh Off the Boat, Cheers, Frasier, Black-ish.
-Friends, The Fresh Prince of Bel-Air, The Simpsons, Arrested Development and ends with the show name inside a box TV.
+Friends, The Fresh Prince of Bel-Air, The Simpsons (animation), Arrested Development and ends with the show name inside a box TV set.
 The beat of the intro is similar to Seinfelds and has a sitcom laugh track at the end.